Barry Hardy: Independent circuit (1995–2017)

+Extreme Championship Wrestling (1997)

 Returning to the United States, Hardy wrestled for Extreme Championship Wrestling during the summer facing Mikey Whipwreck in Buffalo, New York on July 27, 1997.
 He also teamed with Super Nova against The Dudley Boyz (Bubba and D-Von Dudley) on August 2 and later faced Super Nova in a single match later that month.
 In a 2009 Interview with Metallic Onslaught, Hardy claimed to have wrestled in ECW for 6–8 months as part of The Full Blooded Italians with Tommy Rich as his manager.
 This statement appears to be a fabrication of the truth, as there is no record of Hardy as a part of the F.B.I. or having a 6–8 months stint in ECW.